The social media app is a launchpad for music superstardom, but the record label pipeline won’t work for every breakout star.

 There are three broad groups of TikTok success stories.
 The first group is for artists like Drake.
 He breaks records on TikTok, but he also breaks records in streaming, Billboard charts, and concert tours.
 His success subsidizes other artists on Universal Music Group.
 The only place Drake can’t win is at Tyler The Creator’s Camp Flog Gnaw Carnival when they booed him off stage.
 Otherwise, the Toronto rapper is platform-agnostic.

 The second group is for artists like Megan Thee Stallion.
 She’s TikTok’s top artist of 2020, but her power is platform-dependent.
 Hot Girl Meg gets tons of coverage.
 But her November 2020 debut album Good News sold just over 100,000 units in its first week.
-It sold less than Drip Season, the debut album from Gunna, her 300 Entertainment labelmate.
+It sold less than Wunna, the May 2020 sophomore album from Gunna, her 300 Entertainment labelmate.
 Gunna’s got talent, but he’s not out here on the cover of TIME like Meg!
 If Gunna makes the record label more money than Meg Thee Stallion, but Meg is #1 on TikTok, then the strategy for “Megan The Stallion, Inc.” has to be different from the Young Thug protégé.
 Her primary metric of success shouldn’t be album sales.

 The third group is for TikTok artists who have the potential to be like Drake or Meg, but the verdict is still out.
 The TikTok-to-record label track is imperfect since most labels are built to groom artists like Drake.
 That means that Meg, and artists on her path, may leave money on the table.